ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ### Training output

-The results of the training experiment are saved in the directory specified by the `save_dir` option.
+The results of the training experiment are saved in the directory specified by the `save_dir` option outlined under [Training Parameters](#training-parameters) above.
 Specifically, training will create two folders in this directory, namely a `logs` folder and a `models` folder.
 Both contain subfolders for each specific training experiment of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was launched.
-Within that folder there will be one folder per each round, in the case of single round there will be just one folder called `round_0`
+Within these folders, the training experiment will result in the creation of one subfolder for each round of training.
+In the case of single-round inference, we would only obtain one folder named `round_0`.

-The `logs` directory contains the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed in each round.
-Additionally, within each `round_{i}` subfolder inside the logs directory, the following files are included:
+The `logs` subdirectories contain the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed across all rounds.
+Additionally, each `round_{i}` subfolder inside the logs directory contains the following files:

 * `training_statistics_{j}.json` with the training and validation loss evolution.
 * `training_stats_{j}.pdf` with a plot showing the training and validation loss evolution.